jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 - **Graph Algorithms:** Depth-First Search (DFS) and Breadth-First Search (BFS).

 - **Numerical Computations:** fast Fourier transform (FFT), algorithms for multiplying large numbers (Karatsuba algorithm)

+**4. Fast Fourier Transform (FFT):** The FFT algorithm is a widely used algorithm in signal processing and other fields that uses the divide and conquer approach to efficiently compute the Discrete Fourier Transform (DFT) of a sequence of values.

 - **Image Processing:** image filtering, edge detection, and image segmentation, finding closest pair of points, processing of images by dividing into smaller subimages.